FC Fakel Voronezh: History

-The best finish achieved by Fakel in the Premier League was 13th in 2000.
+The best finish achieved by Fakel in the Premier League was 11th in the 2023–24 season.
 The club has won 3 Second Division titles.

 Fakel has also experienced several short-lived name changes: to Fakel-Profsoyuz in 1992, Voronezh in 2002 and Fakel-Voronezh in 2002–2003.

 Fakel and FC Yelets were excluded from the Russian Second Division for attempts to bribe and threaten the referee on 18 July 2009.
 At the time of exclusion (21 August), Fakel were sixth with 31 points from 19 games, while Yelets were 16th with 9 points from 19 games.

 A new club called FC Fakel Voronezh technically independent from the club that played in 2009 as FC Fakel-Voronezh Voronezh was founded in 2010 and played in the Russian Second Division (FSA Voronezh failed licensing for 2010 and the new Fakel was the only Voronezh professional team for 2010).
 It employed the manager and 6 players from the 2009 FC Fakel-Voronezh roster.
 The reserve team FC Fakel-d Voronezh played in the Amateur Football League in 2010 (view – FC Fakel-M Voronezh).

 Before the 2011–12 season FC Saturn Moscow Oblast dropped out of Russian Premier League due to financial problems.
 FC Krasnodar replaced them in the Premier League, creating a vacancy in the Russian First Division.
 Despite only coming in 4th in their Russian Second Division zone in 2010, Fakel volunteered to take the First Division spot, and the Russian Football Union decided to promote the team.
 They were relegated back to the third level in the same 2011–12 season.
 They returned to the Russian Football National League in the 2015–16 season.
 Despite finishing in the relegation zone at the end of the 2017–18 season, the club was not relegated as other clubs ahead in the standings failed to obtain the league license for 2018–19.